Trump Team Killed Rule Designed To Protect Health Workers From Pandemic Like COVID-19

 OSHA's infectious disease rule debated in Washington

-Castillo says the infectious disease regulations shelved by the Trump administration should be implemented immediately by Congress as an emergency rule before a second wave of the coronavirus hits.
+Castillo said Congress should immediately implement the infectious disease regulations shelved by the Trump administration as an emergency rule before a second wave of the coronavirus hits.

 "Which obviously would mandate that employers have the highest level of PPE, not the lowest," she said.

-Democrats in the House passed a bill in mid-May that would do that, but the measure has been blocked by the Republican-controlled Senate and the rules are still opposed by the White House.
+Democrats in the House of Representatives passed a bill in mid-May that would do so, but the Republican-controlled Senate has blocked the measure, and the White House still opposes the rules.

 The Trump administration hasn't responded to NPR's repeated inquiries about the infectious disease rule.
-But in a briefing call with lawmakers earlier this month, the current head of OSHA Loren Sweatt argued there are already enough rules in place to protect workers.
+But in a briefing call with lawmakers this month, the current head of OSHA, Loren Sweatt, argued enough rules are already in place to protect workers.

 The hospital industry also opposes the new safety rules.
 Nancy Foster with the American Hospital Association said voluntary guidelines for airborne pandemics are adequate.

-But the infectious disease standard would have required the healthcare industry to do far more.
+But the infectious disease standard would have required the health care industry to do far more.
 It sets out specific standards for planning and training.
-It would also have forced facilities to stockpile personal protective equipment to handle "surges" of sick patients like the ones we've seen with COVID-19.
+It would also have forced facilities to stockpile personal protective equipment to handle "surges" of sick patients such as the ones seen with COVID-19.

 NPR also found the lack of fixed regulations allowed the Trump administration to relax worker safety guidelines.
-Federal agencies did so repeatedly this spring as COVID-19 spread and shortages of PPE worsened.
+Federal agencies did so repeatedly this spring as COVID-19 spread and shortages of personal protective equipment worsened.